Unformat a hard drive

 "Unformat" is data recovery from a drive that was formatted by accident

-or from a drive which suffered catastrophic logical failure for whatever reason, but is mechanically fine.
+or data recovery from a drive which suffered catastrophic logical failure for whatever reason, but is mechanically fine.

 If you need to unformat a drive containing Windows installation, refer to